 FOR INTERNATIONAL STUDENTS

 Do you accept international students?

-Yes, each year we accept a few highly qualified international students.
+Yes, each year we accept a few highly qualified international students into the Upper School.

 Do you issue I20s?